 - 24/7 worldwide travel and emergency medical assistance

 Related: Do you travel frequently for work?
 Consider an annual travel insurance plan.

 Travel guidebook brands like Lonely Planet, Rick Steves, and Frommer’s don’t just include restaurant recommendations and museum reviews.
 They also contain valuable safety resources, from information on problematic traffic to advice for LGBT travelers.
 And they also walk travelers through all their transportation resources, including the safest and easiest ways to get to and from the airport.
 If there’s a taxi scam or dodgy rideshare you should know about, they’ll mention it.
 If you’re arriving late in the evening, early in the morning, or in the middle of rush hour, you’ll be especially glad of the advice.

 Resources for Female Travelers on Business Trips

 Guidebooks are just one of many resources for female travelers.
-There are several well-respected websites that provide advice, recommendations, and inspiration.
+Several well-respected websites provide advice, recommendations, and inspiration.
 Journeywoman contains excellent listings on female-friendly accommodations, restaurants, tours, and more.
 It also has superb advice on what to pack and what to wear in different countries around the world.
-Wanderful has created a home sharing program for women looking to welcome other women into their houses for homestays.
+Wanderful has created a home-sharing program for women looking to welcome other women into their houses for homestays.
 They also run chapters of the Wanderful network in dozens of cities around the world, providing social events for women.
 And Maiden Voyage is a website exclusively devoted to female business travelers and includes reviews of travel safety products and interviews with female executives.

 Take Advantage of Odd Hours